LatticeX-Foundation/Rosetta/doc/DEPLOYMENT.md

 #### Source code installation

-Since we have warped all the steps in a script, so just get the source code and install it as follows:
+Since we have wraped all the steps in a script, so just get the source code and install it as follows:

 ```bash
 # clone rosetta git repository